-Essentially, they encapsulate the nutrients in what you might describe as fat bubbles, at which point they can deliver them to cell, tissue, and organ systems all throughout the body.
-What’s unique about them, though, is they have a very high bioavailability – that is, they deliver the nutrients in a more efficient manner than when food (or other supplements) are simply eaten and metabolized in the digestive system.
+Liposomes encapsulate nutrients in fat bubbles that they then deliver to cells, tissues, and organ systems throughout the body.
+What’s unique about them is that they have a very high bioavailability; that is, they deliver the nutrients in a more efficient manner than when food (or other supplements) are simply eaten and metabolized in the digestive system.

-While CBD infused in oil is know to work great, it could play out to that CBD liposomes are even more effective (and efficient) in terms of providing therapeutic relief to all parts of your internal bodily systems.
+While CBD infused in oil should work great, CBD liposomes may prove to be even more effective (and efficient) in providing therapeutic relief.

-In this article, we take a look at one of the most popular brands that’s currently manufacturing CBD liposomes, in an effort to see whether or not they may be something worth trying — especially if you’ve been taking CBD oil and haven’t noticed much of an effect.
+In this article, we take a look at one of the most popular brands that’s currently manufacturing CBD liposomes, in an effort to see whether or not they may be something worth trying.
+This may be especially relevant if you’ve been taking CBD oil and haven’t noticed much of an effect.

 CBD Liposomes: Gimmick or Something to Seriously Consider?

 However, there are also many who have tried CBD oil without much – or any – success.
-Granted this could ultimately come down to any number of things (low-quality products, incorrect doses, etc.), but the fact of the matter is that every individual has a unique chemical makeup that determines how well (or how poorly) CBD is absorbed and metabolized in the body.
+This could ultimately come down to any number of reasons (low-quality products, incorrect doses, etc.).
+However, the fact of the matter is that every individual has a unique chemical makeup that determines how well (or how poorly) their body absorbs or metabolizes CBD.

-In fact, liposomes have been commonly used as drug delivery systems for years, so there is no reason why they shouldn’t also help with the delivery of cannabidiol and other active medical marijuana components, especially for those who have trouble naturally processing it.
+Liposomes have been commonly used as drug delivery systems for years.
+Therefore, there is a promise that they could also help with the delivery of cannabidiol and other active medical marijuana components; especially for those who have trouble naturally processing it.

 Liposomes as CBD Delivery Systems

-Essentially since their discovery back in 1965 by Dr. Alec Bangham, liposomes have attempted to be used as a molecular transport mechanism to deliver medications into the human body.
-In 1995, in fact, certain classes of them were actually approved by the FDA as nanocarriers for this application.
+Since their discovery in 1965 by Dr. Alec Bangham, scientists have attempted to use liposomes as a molecular transport mechanism to deliver medications into the human body.
+In 1995, the FDA approved certain classes of liposomes as nanocarriers for this application.